2024 October 19 to 26

 Day 5: Oh my, it’s Matera — and Pizza!

-We’ll walk the ancient winding streets that are so well preserved that they have been used in many movies, including Mel Gibson’s The Passion of the Christ and the recent Ben Hur.
-We’ll take our time touring, including a compact cave house museum, then have lunch in a local restaurant before heading back to the villa.
+We will walk the ancient winding streets that are so well preserved that they have been used in many movies, including Mel Gibson’s The Passion of the Christ and the recent Ben Hur.
+Then we will take our time touring, including a compact cave house museum, then have lunch in a local restaurant before heading back to the villa.

-We’ll return to Villa Cappelli where tonight each of us gets to be a master pizza chef!
-We will gather in the cozy kitchen so that we can each roll our own crust (made from scratch).
-Then we will select toppings from the numerous bowls laid out on the table and put our creation on a long-handled tray to be cooked in the villa’s own ancient wood-burning pizza oven.
+We will return to Villa Cappelli where tonight each of us gets to be a master pizza chef!
+Then gather in the cozy kitchen so that we can each roll our own crust (made from scratch).
+We will select toppings from the numerous bowls laid out on the table and put our creation on a long-handled tray to be cooked in the villa’s own ancient wood-burning pizza oven.

 Day 6: Alberobello, Polignano & a Meal with a View